 ANALYSIS-Central banks deploy record sums to break financial logjam, but may need more

-Central banks have offered trillions of dollars of support to markets in recent days to keep them from freezing up, as investors worried about the economic damage from the coronavirus and made a chaotic dash for the exits.

-While the intervention helped bring back some order to markets, policymakers may need to do more.
 Investors, economists and bank strategists said they expect policymakers will have to step in with more support in the coming days to prop up both markets and the real economy - companies losing customers and workers thrown out of jobs.
+On Monday, the U.S. Federal Reserve said it would begin backstopping an unprecedented range of credit for households, small businesses and major employers to combat "the severe disruptions" to the economy from the virus.
+It was the central bank's latest step to try and ease the damage.

 One success: The Fed has made it easier for other nations’ central banks to obtain dollars to meet runaway global demand for the greenback.
 As the Fed acted, a key measure of the premium investors pay to access the U.S. currency fell to its lowest level since March 3.
 The measure, known as the euro-dollar swap spread, fell to less than 4 basis points, or 0.04%, on Friday after going as wide as 86 basis points on Monday.
 But in a sign that the thirst for dollars globally remained unsatiated, the U.S. currency remained strong.
-A spokesman for the Fed declined to comment on a request sent Sunday evening.
+A spokesman for the Fed initially declined to comment on Sunday night but, on Monday morning, pointed Reuters to the central bank's announcement of its new measures.

 Traders also complained during the week about problems trading U.S. government bonds and other kinds of debt amid large price swings.
 There has been a shortage of buyers despite the Fed providing more funding and purchasing some types of assets.
 Yields continued to rise in municipal debt markets, for example, where the Fed’s support was limited to short-term debt and highly rated issuers.
 Yields rise when bond prices fall.
 In commercial paper markets, where companies go to access short-term funding, the Fed launched on Tuesday a new facility that buys commercial paper from highly rated companies.
 It helped, said Blake Gwinn, a strategist at NatWest Markets Plc, but the borrowing costs were higher than expected and the facility was too limited in targeting the strongest borrowers.